wzod/docs/docs/containers/about.md

+# Docker Images for Malware Analysis

 The REMnux project provides [Docker](https://www.docker.com/) images of popular malware analysis tools, with the goal of allowing investigators to conveniently utilize difficult-to-install applications without having to install the REMnux distro.

 This section is a work in progress.